-and results of any other federal habeas petitions, and the relief you seek.
-The petition or motion must also include all the grounds of relief available to you, the facts supporting each of your claims, and the relief you are requesting.
-In providing this information, keep the following nine steps in mind.
+The form will ask for a lot of information.
+The information requested includes the facts on which you base your claims, your custody status, the state court proceedings in which you exhausted your claims, the citations and results of any other federal habeas petitions, and the relief you seek.350 The petition or motion must also include all the grounds of relief available to you, the facts supporting each of your claims, and the relief you are requesting.351 In providing this information, keep the following nine steps in mind.

-(a) Write Plainly
+(d) Write Plainly